facebook/docusaurus/website/blog/2022-01-24-docusaurus-2021-recap/index.md

 We've **reached full feature parity** with v1 after [the release of internationalization](../2021-03-09-releasing-docusaurus-i18n.md), [announced our **first beta**](../2021-05-12-announcing-docusaurus-two-beta/index.md), and welcomed **significantly more users** this year.

 The **official v2 release** is just around the corner!
-Follow the [roadmap issue](https://github.com/facebook/docusaurus/issues/6113) for latest news.
+Follow the [roadmap issue](https://github.com/facebook/docusaurus/issues/6113) for any latest news.

 ![thumbnail image](./img/thumbnail.png)